jeromeludmann/es2015-with-npm/README.md

-npm install --save-dev npm-run-all npm install --save-dev nodemon npm install --save-dev rimraf
+npm install --save-dev npm-run-all npm install --save-dev nodemon npm install --save-dev rimraf npm install --save-dev mkdirp
 ```

 - `npm-run-all` runs multiple scripts in parallel or sequential
 - `nodemon` monitors for any changes (like `gulp.watch()`)
 - `rimraf` is a cross-platform `rm -rf`
+- `mkdirp` is a cross-platform `mkdir -p`

 Add to `package.json`: